boxDev623/AverageOS/README.md

-# AverageOS
+![alt text](logo.png)
 Yet another 32-bit operating system made in C...
-![alt text](logo.png)

 ## Building:
 Simply run ```make``` and it will build (Linux only).